nodeJayS/coinface/README.md

 Coinface is a cryptocurrency market exchange simulator.

+Live site can be visited here - [Coinface](https://agile-stream-24176.herokuapp.com) *Due to using Heroku's free web hosting services, initial loading may be slow.*

 ## Stack/Tech

 Coinface is created using MongoDB as its database, Express and NodeJS for the back-end and React/Redux for the front-end.